DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 imitate the measurement process of real treatment responses, see Section 1.3 in the :doc:`quick_overview` for an example.
-For parameter estimation, the distribution can be used to quantify the likelihood with which the observed measurements would have been produced by our model of the measurement process, see Section 1.4 in the :doc:`quick_overview`.
+For parameter estimation, the distribution can be used to quantify the likelihood with which the observed measurements had been generated by our model, see Section 1.4 in the :doc:`quick_overview`.

 To account for measurement noise during the parameter estimation, we therefore